The Art Page

 Fletcher: I don't know, just get out.

-(With the Martian thinking, but, not impolitely saying What does he know?).
+(With the Martian thinking, but not impolitely saying What does he know?).

-Now, on my way to the door, I imagine that I should be going straight to the principal.
-Within split seconds, I have decided that I will tell Mr. Kilmer that Mr. Fletcher could give me 1 out of 10, but, that if he can't mark this, then Fletcher should not be teaching anything to anyone and, that furthermore, he was not teaching anything to me at present.
+Now on my way to the door, I imagine that I should be going straight to the principal.
+Within split seconds, I have decided that I will tell Mr. Kilmer that Mr. Fletcher could give me 1 out of 10, but, that if he can't mark this, then Fletcher should not be teaching anything to anyone, and that furthermore, he was not teaching anything to me at present.
 As I am sure you can imagine, I had already spent a lot of time in the principal's office since I was elected to council at the end of the previous school year.
-I was always, calmly arguing a lot of things.
+I was always calmly arguing a lot of things.
 I was always straight forward with the principal about my opinions.
 Said principal was Glenn Kilmer, a man of German descent who actually had a moustache like Adolf Hitler's for several years in the 1960's!!!
 What?!
 Truth can be stranger than fiction.
 NPC yearbooks and school newspapers can prove this fact.

 In those days, my friends and, I all listened to the Firesign Theatre lps, especially one that contained a skit called High School Madness.
 We felt that, with our Hitler-esque, moustachioed principal at the helm, we were virtually living inside of that beserk comedy routine.